public-assembly/north-star/README.md

 [What]
 1. What is Public Assembly?

+Public Assembly is an organization of builders gathered together to create what's missing. _Who are builders?_ Builders are educators, designers, engineers, organizers, activists, those without titles, those with many titles, individuals who engage with the Internet as a substrate to be added upon. _What does it mean to create what's missing?_ What is "missing" is up to you and your squad to decide.
+We exist to hack, remix, and document.

-2. What is Public Assembly's relationship to Zora?
+3. What is Public Assembly's relationship to Zora?

 Public Assembly exists in Zora's orbit.
 Our core contributors are a mixture of independent builders and Zora Labs team members.
 10% of ownership of the DAO that surrounds Public Assembly is held by a multisig Zora Labs controls.